OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Student_Attrition/README.md

 The OEA Student Attrition Package provides a set of assets which support an education system in developing their own predictive model to address student retention.
 This package was developed by [Broward College](https://www.broward.edu/) with OEA technical assets developed by [Kwantum Analytics](https://www.kwantumedu.com/) using [Azure Machine Learning](https://azure.microsoft.com/en-us/products/machine-learning) and [Responsible AI](https://github.com/cviddenKwantum/ResponsibleAIAccelerator/tree/main).
 This package works to identify key predictors of student attrition and provide data-driven, actionable strategies that will support students in achieving their academic goals.
 This package relies on three components:

-1. Azure Machine Learning and the Responsible AI Accelerator
+1. Azure Machine Learning and the [Microsoft Responsible AI Accelerator](https://github.com/microsoft/ResponsibleAIAccelerator)
-2. Azure Synapse Workspace
+2. Azure Synapse
 3. Power BI Insights

 <ins>Use Case Documentation and Guidance:</ins> The OEA Student Attrition Package - [Use Case Documentation](https://github.com/microsoft/OpenEduAnalytics/blob/main/packages/package_catalog/Student_Attrition/docs/OEA_Student_Attrition_Use_Case.pdf/) provides guidance on the end-to-end process of developing a successful Student Attrition use case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement Microsoft’s Principles of Responsible Data and AI in the process of predictive modelling. <em> It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.</em>

 <ins>Technical Assets:</ins> Various assets are freely available in this package to help accelerate implementation of Student Attrition use cases.
 Assets include descriptions of data sources, notebooks for data processing, a pipeline for ML model building and deployment, and sample PowerBI dashboards.
 See descriptions of technical assets below.

-<ins>Important Note:</ins> It is strongly recommended to education systems or institutions planning to use this package establish that they establish a process for obtaining student, family, guardian, teacher, faculty, and staff **consent for using this type of student data**.
-This consent should be part of the system or institution’s **broader data governance policy** that clearly specifies who can have access to what data, under what conditions, for what purposes, and for what length of time.
+<ins>Important Note:</ins> It is strongly recommended to education systems or institutions planning to use this package establish that they establish a process for obtaining student, family, guardian, teacher, faculty, and staff <em> consent for using this type of student data </em>.
+This consent should be part of the system or institution’s <em> broader data governance policy </em> that clearly specifies who can have access to what data, under what conditions, for what purposes, and for what length of time.

 ## Problem Statement